gokulnair2001/Sentigenix-Sentiment-Classifier-/README.md

 * In this project I have removed my personal consumer key as well as consumer secret key, you can get your own by applying for twitter developer account, which normaly takes
 8-10 hrs to get activated.
-* Apply here [Twitter Developer account](https://developer.twitter.com/en) for consumer key and consumer secret key.
+* Apply here [Twitter Developer account](https://developer.twitter.com/en) for Consumer key and Consumer secret key.

 # Future Updates